 In simple terms, the part of the process completed by the workpiece relative to the machine tool or tool for each processing position is called a station.

 Under the condition that the machined surface, cutting tool, cutting speed, and feed rate remains unchanged, the part of the process that is completed continuously is called a step.
 It is also often called “feed” in production.

 To improve productivity, several tools are used for simultaneous machining, and several steps for machining surfaces, called compound steps, can also be regarded as one step.

 The part of the work step completed by the machining tool once on the machined surface is called a pass.

-For example, if the metal layer to be cut is very thick for shaft parts, it needs to be cut several times.
+For example, if the metal layer is very thick for shaft parts, it must be cut several times.
 At this time, each cut is called a pass.
-Therefore, on the premise that the cutting speed and feed amount remain unchanged, the tool completes one feed movement, which is called one pass.
+Therefore, on the premise that the cutting speed and feed amount remain unchanged, the tool completes one feed movement called one pass.

 Partner with Elimold

 The above are the relevant processing skills and knowledge points summarized by the mechanics of Elimold enterprises.
 If you need CNC machining, our team of experts can talk you through your part design drawings and help you choose the best solution for your project.
 As a trusted CNC machining partner, Elimold also provides high-quality CNC machining capabilities through CNC machining equipment based on routers, lathes, drills, and milling machines.
 Contact us today to get started.